First published: 2017

 This was my first time reading a graphic novel, and I must admit the experience somewhat underwhelmed me.
 But perhaps that has more to do with the story than the medium.

 The back blurb promised “a lyrical and touching tale of friendship put to the test amid mourning and nostalgia”.
-I found, however, that nothing much happens in the story.
-It lacked emotion.
-It feels like trying too hard to be something it isn’t.
+The story felt quieter than expected and didn’t evoke the emotions I had anticipated.

 It’s just two moments in Igor and Serge’s lives seen side by side: when Matt was present and when he wasn’t.